+Old forests contain significant numbers of large living trees and dead trees, both standing and fallen.
+They have a mix of species that corresponds to their natural community type, and a structure made up of trees of multiple ages.
 Land enrolled as Reserve Forestland needs to be managed to advance old forest conditions according to a forest management plan meeting the Reserve Forestland Management Plan Standards.
 When consistent with the standards, approaches to management may include active strategies to promote native species diversity, accelerated recruitment of large trees and other valuable old forest characteristics, or may be limited to addressing invasive plants and water quality concerns.

-In some forests, old forest characteristics may accrue over time with a passive approach, while other forests with invasive species, heavy deer browse, plantations, and other conditions may be required to implement active management approaches that ensure accrual of old forest functions, values, and associated characteristics.
+In some forests, old forest characteristics may accrue over time with a passive approach, while other forests with invasive species, heavy deer browse, plantations, and other conditions may require active management approaches to ensure accrual of old forest functions, values, and associated characteristics.